 Trees: data structure

-Learn about the main characteristics and properties of a tree, one of the most important nonlinear data structures in computing.
+Learn about the main characteristics and properties of trees, one of the most important nonlinear data structures in computing.

 Trees concept